-The National Assembly for Wales (Official Languages) Bill was introduced to the Assembly by the Commission on 30 January 2012 and the Assembly completed its consideration of the Bill on 3 October 2012.
+The National Assembly for Wales (Official Languages) Bill was introduced to the Assembly by the Commission on 30 January 2012 and the Assembly is expected to complete its consideration of the Bill in the autumn of 2012.
 The legislation will clearly place the duties of the Assembly and of the Commission, in relation to the provision of bilingual services, on a sound statutory footing.

 The Commission's Official Languages Scheme will outline the service provision underpinning the Bill, and will be considered by the Commission following the Assembly's consideration of the Bill.
 Delivery of our Value for Money Programme is being supported by advice from KPMG, to further progress our three aims of: